Reinforcement Learning and Bandits for Speech and Language Processing: Tutorial, Review and Outlook: Introduction

 This survey distinguishes itself from previous ones by introducing, for the first time, the application of bandits and online learning to speech processing tasks.
 While deep reinforcement learning has gained popularity for reward-driven policy optimization in neural network architectures, other speech or language domains may be better suited to lightweight representations in the bandits and online learning framework.
 Additionally, over the past two years, there have been significant developments in different variants of reinforcement learning scenarios, such as inverse reinforcement learning, offline reinforcement learning, imitation learning, and behavioral cloning.
-Although successful in applications outside the speech domain, these new problems can benefit from more exposure to the speech and language communities due to their unique perspectives and advantages.
-This survey provides a comprehensive overview of these novel problem settings as well as their state-of-the-art solutions.
+Despite the successful applications outside the speech domain, these new problems can benefit from more exposure to the speech and language communities due to their unique perspectives and advantages.
+This survey provides a comprehensive overview of these novel problem settings as well as their state-of-the-art solutions (including the latest work in the field of large language models).

 As this interdisciplinary field is still a fast growing research area at its early stages, the intended target audience for this survey are not just new researchers in the field, but also specialists of the speech and language domains that hopefully can gain insights and inspirations from the recent advances in reinforcement learning.
 Accompanying the \textit{INTERSPEECH 2022} tutorial ``Reinforcement Learning and Bandits for Speech and Language Processing'', the goal of this survey is not to provide an exhaustive review of the fields, but to first provide an applied tutorial of the methodologies in reinforcement learning, and then guide the readers through a series of prototypical examples of how reinforcement learning can be effectively applied to major speech and language tasks.
 We hope these case studies motivate the readers to rethink their daily tasks as reinforcement learning problems and encourage new discussions.